AthreyaOrg/checkoutskip2/README.md

-Adding some info here for PR check check check.
+Adding some info here for PR check check check checkcekcekc